-Looking forward, the Group will continue to evaluate the current business strategies and explore suitable business and investment opportunities to create and nurture new profit growth drivers which in time will bring sustainable and stable development to the Group, and in return safeguard the interest of the shareholders of the Company.
+The Directors will also continue to explore suitable business and investment opportunities to create and nurture new profit growth drivers which in time will bring sustainable and stable development to the Group.

 NOTE OF APPRECIATION

 On behalf of the Board, I would like to extend my sincere appreciation to the Group's management and staff for their commitment and dedication.
 I would also like to express my deep gratitude to all of our business partners, customers, suppliers and the Shareholders for their continuous support.